Carpal tunnel syndrome (CTS) is a painful condition that occurs when the median nerve in the wrist is compressed.

 Sensations to the palm, the thumb, and three other fingers are controlled by the median nerve.
 The median nerve also controls the muscle that brings the thumb across the palm to touch the little finger.
-It does not control the little finger.
+It does not, however, control the little finger.

 Pressure on this nerve can lead to pain, numbness, and weakness in the hand and wrist, and this may cause pain to radiate up the arm and even to the shoulder.

 CTS can develop for various reasons.
-However, it is more likely if the person frequently uses extremes of wrist motion, if they are exposed to vibration, and if they repeatedly use their fingers, for example when typing.
+However, it is more likely if a person frequently uses extremes of wrist motion, if they are exposed to vibration, and if they repeatedly use their fingers — for example, when typing.

 - repetitive maneuvers